Joint Answering and Explanation for Visual Commonsense Reasoning: Conclusion and Future Work

 \section{Conclusion and Future Work}

 Existing VCR models perform the answering and explaining processes in a separate manner, leading to poor generalization and undesirable language shortcuts between answers and rationales.
-This paper firstly discusses the disadvantage of the separate training strategy, followed by a novel knowledge distillation framework to couple the two processes in VCR.
-Our framework consists of two KD modules, KD-A and KD-R, where the former is leveraged to align the predicted logits between Q$\rightarrow$A and QR$\rightarrow$A, and the latter aims to maintain semantic consistency between QA$\rightarrow$R and QR$\rightarrow$A with feature-level knowledge distillation.
-We applied this framework to several state-of-the-art baselines and studied its effectiveness on the VCR benchmark dataset.
-With the quantitative and qualitative experimental results, the viability of coupling the Q$\rightarrow$A and QR$\rightarrow$A is explicitly testified.
+This paper first discusses the disadvantage of the separate training strategy, followed by a novel knowledge distillation framework to couple the two processes.
+Our framework consists of two KD modules, \ie KD-A and KD-R, where the former is leveraged to align the predicted logits between Q$\rightarrow$A and QR$\rightarrow$A, and the latter aims to maintain semantic consistency between QA$\rightarrow$R and QR$\rightarrow$A with feature-level knowledge distillation.
+We apply this framework to several state-of-the-art baselines and studied its effectiveness on the VCR benchmark dataset.
+With the quantitative and qualitative experimental results, the viability of jointly training Q$\rightarrow$A and QR$\rightarrow$A is explicitly testified.

-Regarding the future work, since this work demonstrates the potential of process coupling for enhancing visual understanding, exploring approaches from other model components, such as the attention module, is thus seemingly promising.
+Regarding the future directions, since this work demonstrates the potential of process coupling for enhancing visual understanding, studying solutions for jointly training from more model components, such as the attention module, is thus promising.